 The Price of Ignoring Air Cylinder Problems

 Missing any of these signs can be costly.
-If your air cylinder isn't properly cared for, you'll likely notice production downtime as well as potential damage to machinery and the products you're making.
-But ignoring warning signs and skipping regular maintenance carries ongoing costs, not to mention drastically reducing the lifespan of the air cylinder and the equipment it's used in.
+If your air cylinder isn't properly cared for, you could be facing potential damage to machinery or worse, machine or production downtime.
+Ignoring warning signs and skipping regular maintenance carries ongoing costs and could drastically reduce the lifespan of the air cylinder and the equipment it's used in.